AshBloom12/Mini_SOC/security/tls/policy.md

 - Strong ciphers are enforced (no known weak algorithms such as RC4, MD5, or SHA1).

 ## 6. Trust Model
-- For public certificates: Clients automatically trust Let’s Encrypt CA.
-- For self-signed/internal certificates: The certificate must be manually distributed and installed in trusted stores of client systems.
+- For self-signed certificates: The certificate must be manually distributed and installed in trusted stores of client systems.
+- Users accessing the Wazuh Dashboard must accept the self-signed certificate in their browser or import it into their system trust store.

 ## 7. Security Controls
-- The `acme.json` file storing certificates and keys is protected with `0600` permissions.
+- The certificate and private key are encrypted in `ansible/inventory/production/group_vars/vault.yml` using **Ansible Vault**.
-- Only the Traefik service user has access to certificate files.
+- Only the Traefik service has access to the decrypted certificate and key at runtime.
-- Certificates and keys must never be stored in version control repositories.
+- Certificates and keys must never be committed in plain text to version control repositories.
-- Secrets are injected via **Docker Swarm secrets** where possible.
+- Access to Ansible Vault requires a passphrase known only to the project administrators.

 ## 8. Incident Handling
-- If a certificate is compromised, it must be revoked immediately via Let’s Encrypt ACME.
+- If a certificate or private key is compromised, it must be replaced immediately with a newly generated self-signed certificate.
-- A new certificate must be requested and deployed without delay.
-- All nodes and users must be notified of the incident.
+- All nodes and users must be notified of the incident and instructed to update their trust store if required.

 ## 9. Exceptions
-- For the Mini-SOC educational project, certificate expiration monitoring and automated alerting is not enforced.
+- For the Mini-SOC project, automated certificate expiration monitoring is not enforced.
-- In production, continuous monitoring of TLS certificate status is required.
+- In production environments, automated certificate lifecycle management (e.g., Let’s Encrypt or an internal CA) must be implemented.

 ## 10. Review
 This TLS/HTTPS policy must be reviewed at least annually or after any major change in:
 - TLS protocols or cipher vulnerabilities.
 - Certificate management practices.
-- Infrastructure hosting (e.g., migration to new cloud provider).
+- Infrastructure hosting (e.g., migration to a new cloud provider).